 BA, Austin College; Ph.D., Northwestern University

-Evelyn Brister is an associate professor specializing in philosophy of science and environmental philosophy, with a focus on the role of values in ecology and ecological applications.
+Evelyn Brister’s research is in philosophy of science and environmental philosophy, with a focus on the role of values in ecology and ecological applications.

-She regularly teaches lower-level courses in ethics and critical thinking and upper-level courses in philosophy of science and environmental philosophy, with an occasional course on logic, feminist theory, or epistemology.
+She regularly teaches lower-level courses in critical thinking and upper-level courses in philosophy of science, philosophy of social science, environmental philosophy, epistemology, and contemporary philosophy.

 Presently she is engaged in several research projects.
-One examines the value assumptions involved in ecological restoration and in land management more generally, especially with regard to the use of biotechnology to improve forest health.
+One examines the value assumptions involved in ecological restoration and in land management more generally, especially with regard to the use of biotechnology for conservation.
 Another investigates the epistemological obstacles to interdisciplinary research, developing explanations for failures and successes of interdisciplinary integration.
-She also works to support philosophers who are pursuing engaged scholarship and interdisciplinary collaboration.
+She also works with the Public Philosophy Network to support philosophers who are pursuing engaged scholarship and interdisciplinary collaboration.

 - “Global Warming and the Problem of Failed Intentions,” Philosophy and Public Issues 3 (2013): 247-271.

 - “Disciplinary Capture and Epistemological Obstacles to Interdisciplinary Research: Lessons from Central African Conservation Dispute,” Studies in History and Philosophy of Biological and Biomedical Sciences 56 (2016): 82-91.

 - “Feminism and Contextualism,” In Jonathan Ichikawa, ed.
 The Routledge Handbook of Epistemic Contextualism, 2017.

 - “Not the Same Old Chestnut: Rewilding Forests with Biotechnology,” with Andrew E. Newhouse, Environmental Ethics 42 (2020): 149-167.